Folds in the skin

 In fact, most folds are common and comparable from one human to another.

-We look different because some folds have a slightly different position and depth, but mostly because of our bone structure beneath.
+We look different because some folds have a slightly different position and depth, but mainly because of our underlying bone structure.

 The similarities are much greater than the differences.